-As younger frogs have a higher growth rate they need to be fed much more frequently than adults.
+Since younger frogs have a higher growth rate, they need to be fed much more frequently than adults.

 You will want to feed a baby frog twice a day, offer anywhere from five to ten insects per feeding.
 Again, this will vary depending on the species.